-Notification of the decision will be provided in writing to both parties within three (3) business days after the hearing has been completed regardless of whether harassment was found to have occurred.
+Where the preponderance of the evidence supports the findings against the accused individual, the Title IX Hearing Board will institute penalties for the infractions in accordance with the sanction statement listed above.
+Notification of the decision will be provided in writing to both parties within three (3) business days after the hearing has been completed.